Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 * Standards: WCAG (Web Content Accessibility Guidelines).
 * Requirement: there is no fixed requirement beyond assessing and understanding the accessibility level and looking for opportunities to improve.
+* Scope:
+  * Admin Console
+* Out of Scope:
+  * Admin API
+  * Instance Management Worker
+  * Health Check Worker
 * Tools:
   [Lighthouse](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse).

-### Monitoring and Logging
+### Operational Useability

 * Automation: manual.
+* Objective: Ensure the integrated system is sufficiently useable from an operational perspective.
+* Heuristics:
+  * Operationally stable running in Docker Desktop in a local environment.
+  * Able to deploy and operate in a cloud environment with relative ease.
-* Objective: Ensure the applications provide appropriate logging to help system administrators detect and remediate runtime problems.
+  * Provides appropriate logging to help system administrators detect and remediate runtime problems.
-* Requirement: Messages should be logged at an appropriate level (DEBUG, INFO, WARNING, ERROR, FATAL/CRITICAL).
+  * Messages should be logged at an appropriate level (DEBUG, INFO, WARNING, ERROR, FATAL/CRITICAL).
 For example, client errors are logged with DEBUG or INFO, while system errors are logged with WARNING or higher.
+* Scope:
+  * Admin Console
+  * Admin API
+  * Instance Management Worker
+  * Health Check Worker
-* Tools: manual review of log messages with user reporting based on the same tools as the useability heuristics testing.
+* Tools: user reporting with similar tools as the useability heuristics testing.

 ## Implementation